telerik/ajax-docs/api/server/Telerik.Web.UI/Resource.md

 You can define your own CSS class name or use some of the predefined class names:
             rsCategoryRedrsCategoryBluersCategoryOrangersCategoryGreen

-###  Attributes `AttributeCollection`

-Gets the collection of arbitrary attributes that do not correspond to properties on the resource.

-###  HeaderControls `IList`1`

-Gets the header controls.

 ###  DataItem `Object`

 Gets or sets the data item represented by the